FVITech/WEB3000-Agile/README.md

 1. Agile principles, scrum, decision making, BDD, TDD
 2. Write first user story and turn into a passing unit test
+3. Optimizing tests
+4. Outputing passing tests to stakeholders
-3. Git Staging and Remotes
+5. Git Staging and Remotes
-4. Cloning and Branching
+6. Cloning and Branching
-5. Collaboration basics
+7. Collaboration basics
-6. Branching
+8. Branching
-7. Rebasing, merging and resolving conflicts
+9. Rebasing, merging and resolving conflicts
-8. Learning how to complete chores in order to complete a user story.
+10. Learning how to complete chores in order to complete a user story.

 ## Homework
 1. Answer the follow up questions from the following lectures: